glarer/UserspaceBypass/Readme.md

 	// add this line:
 	EXPORT_SYMBOL(set_memory_x);
 	```
-	5. Then compile the kernel.
+	6. Then compile the kernel.
 	 [This](https://phoenixnap.com/kb/build-linux-kernel) is a short tutorial(steps 1-5) about how to compile linux kernel.
 (Tips: you can use multi-threads to compile the kernel to save time.
 In step 5: `make -j xx`, 'xx' on behalf of the threads you want for compiling.
 Or after step 4, use the script in `source_codes/scripts/compile_kernel/` to compile the kernel.
 The script needs to be moved in `linux-5.4.44/` directory.)
+	 A `.config` file in `source_codes/kernel_modify` is our config file when compile the kernel.
+Just use the default ubuntu 20.04.2 kernel compilation option is OK, this file is for reference only.
-	6. Modify the grub to start with the new kernel.
+	7. Modify the grub to start with the new kernel.
 	   1. `grep menuentry /boot/grub/grub.cfg` check the option of the new kernel, like this:
 		``` c
 		if [ x"${feature_menuentry_id}" = xy ]; then